Sv443/Node-Notifier/README.md

 - If you need help with anything or just want to chat you can [join my Discord server.](https://dc.sv443.net/)

-- If you need to change or delete your password, use the command `npm run password-manager` to open the command line password manager tool.
+- If you need to change or delete your password, use the command `npm run login-manager` to open the command line login manager tool.

 <br><br>